-When aligning two very large sequences, it is often useful to determine the locations of high similarity regions, even if there is no additional similarity inbetween the sequences.
+When aligning two very large sequences, it is often useful to determine the locations of high similarity regions.
 Now that we know how to calculate the global alignments, how can we find all local high-scoring hits, or local alignments above a given threshold for two large sequences?
 The answer is related to a programming "pearl", the 'Maximum Contiguous Subsequence Sum' (MSS).